Links to some useful translation tools

 Special offers

-Kilgray runs these on its own website and at proz.com every few months, especially around the end of the year.
+MemoQ runs these on its own website and at proz.com every few months, especially around the end of the year.
 They only last a few days and give you the chance to buy a licence at a very good rate.
-To check out the offers, go to their News page or TGB (group buys) on proz.com.
+To check out the offers, go to memoQ's website or TGB (group buys) on proz.com.

 top